 Here is a table showing the results of the combined settings:

 Here is a screenshot showing the "system-wide" setting in IKE Parameters.
 If this checkbox is not ticked, no connections on the device will be able to use NAT-T.

 The following screenshot shows the NAT-T setting for a specific Crypto Map; this is where you should configure the NAT-T setting for a specific connection.
-You will not be able to use NAT-T if the checkbox on the IKE Parameters NAT-T checkbox is not ticket, the connection will not use NAT-T. BOTH checkboxes must be ticked in order to createstable NAT-T connection.
+If the Crypto Map NAT-T Enabled checkbox is ticked and the IKE Parameters NAT-T checkbox is not ticket, the connection will not use NAT-T. BOTH checkboxes must be ticked in order to createstable NAT-T connection.

-When you run: 'show running config' as show below you will NOT see the following 'nat-t disable' messages if NAT-T is configured.
+When you run: 'show running config' as shown below, you will NOT see the following 'nat-t disable' entries if NAT-T is configured.

-THIS IS IMPORTANT IF YOU DON'T USE ASDM - the absence of a specific "disable" command in your running configuration means NAT-T is enabled on the crypto map NAT-T setting.
+IMPORTANT IF YOU DO NOT USE ASDM - the absence of a specific "disable" command in your running configuration means NAT-T is enabled on the crypto map NAT-T setting.
 If you want Native IPsec/Protocol 50 you MUST have the explicit disable command.
 If you do NOT have the specific disable command and the other device is behind a NAT (all devices like VNS3 in Amazon, Azure, Google are behind a NAT), even if the cloud side device is explicitly configured for Native IPsec/Protocol 50, you will end up with the Cisco sending phase2 traffic using either UDP 4500, and in some versions of ASR/ISR via UDP 500.

-NOTE: This work was done in the Cohesive Networks test environment and should still be reviewed by your organization’s networking staff, and appropriate change control mechanisms used to deploy changes.
+NOTE: This work was done in the Cohesive Networks test environment and should be reviewed by your organization’s networking staff, with appropriate change control mechanisms used to deploy changes.